Professional Reviews

 Is CyberGhost VPN a Good Value?

-CyberGhost VPN is one of the best VPNs out there in 2023.
-It has 9,400+ servers located in 90+ countries.
-When I tested servers in each country, I maintained decent speeds and was still able to stream content in HD, quickly download P2P files, and load websites with only a little delay.
+CyberGhost VPN is one of the best VPNs out there in 2024.
+It has 11,528 servers located in 100 countries.
+When I tested servers in each country, I maintained decent speeds and was still able to watch content in HD, quickly download P2P files, and load websites with only a little delay.

 CyberGhost VPN has excellent privacy and security features.
-In addition to standard security features, like 256-bit AES encryption, a kill switch, and a strict no-logs policy that’s been independently audited, CyberGhost VPN offers NoSpy servers (extra fast and more secure servers located at CyberGhost VPN headquarters in Romania), My ID Guard (to alert you if your email or passwords have been exposed on the dark web), and Smart Rules (allowing you to customize security and privacy settings).
+In addition to standard security features, like 256-bit AES encryption, a kill switch, and a strict no-logs policy that’s been independently audited, CyberGhost VPN offers NoSpy servers (extra fast and more secure servers located at CyberGhost VPN headquarters in Romania), Identity Guard, which alerts you if your email and passwords have been exposed, and Smart Rules, which allows you to customize security and privacy settings.

 CyberGhost VPN also has one of the most intuitive VPN interfaces on the market.
 All of CyberGhost VPN’s apps are user-friendly, feature-rich, and bug-free.
 You can connect to a server with one click, and CyberGhost VPN has optimized servers for streaming, torrenting, and gaming.
 You can also set default settings for many things like default protocols and disabling IPv6 connections.